PhD application procedure

 Guidance on the personal statement

 For PhD applicants in Statistics, a fully developed research proposal is not required, (and is usually not desirable, but see the section on competitive scholarships below).
-Rather, we ask that applicants use the "Purpose of Study" box in the application form to provide information such as:
+Rather, we ask that applicants use the personal statement in the application form to provide information such as:

 - What motivates you to do a PhD?